google_counter

 Where to treat sarcoma?

 Treatment of sarcoma is usually carried out by a multidisciplinary medical team, including surgeons and oncologists.
-The best German clinics for the treatment of sarcoma are:
+The best sarcoma treatment centers in Germany are:

 • Vivantes Neukölln Hospital Berlin, Department of Minimally Invasive and Abdominal Surgery